Tiggy Hancock (15) remembered as ‘loving’ and ‘fiercely loyal’ at funeral

 Teenager died following an accident during a training session at an equestrian centre

-Pony club riders follow the hearse carrying the remains of Tiggy Hancock (15) to the Church of the Good Shepherd, Lorum Co Carlow for her funeral.
-Photograph: Eamonn Farrell/RollingNews.ie
+21/06/2021 The funeral cortege of 15 year old Tiggy Hancock, who died in a horse riding accident last week makes its way, led by members of local pony and horse riding clubs from her home to the Church of The Good Shepherd, Lorum, Co.
+Carlow this afternoon for her funeral service.
+Picture Colin Keegan, Collins Dublin

-Tiggy Hancock (15), who died following an accident during a training session at an equestrian centre earlier this month, was a “remarkable young woman” whose future was “full of dazzling promise,” her funeral mass heard on Monday.
+Tiggy Hancock (15), who died following an accident during a training session at an equestrian centre, was a “remarkable young woman” whose future was “full of dazzling promise,” her funeral Mass has heard.

 She was remembered by her older sister Lucy as a “fiercely loyal” person with “a strong moral compass”.

-The talented event rider from Bagenalstown, Co Carlow, was “beautiful from her core” and had “an infectious sense of humour”, her sister said.
+The talented event rider from Bagenalstown, Co Carlow, was “beautiful from her core” and had “an infectious sense of humour”, Lucy said.

 “She was just this tiny, perfect person” and was, at just 15-years-old, “equipped with wisdom that usually comes with age”.